This posting will remain online until the position is filled and closed.

 - Resume or curriculum vitae (2 pages max)

 - Names and contact information for up to three professional references.
 DAC will not contact your references without your prior knowledge or consent.

 SUMMARY OF POSITION

-The Durango Arts Center (DAC) seeks an outstanding, innovative and dynamic fundraising professional for the position of Director of Development (DD).
+The Durango Arts Center (DAC) seeks an outstanding, innovative fundraising professional for the position of Director of Development (DD).
 Working closely with the Executive Director and Board of Directors, the DD supports DAC’s success by engaging current and potential supporters in managing a diversity of fundraising initiatives.
 The DD must have the ability to conceive, assemble and manage DAC’s fundraising scope from beginning to end.

 DAC’s 2017 fiscal budget is $740,000 with 63% cultivated through earned revenues: rentals, registration fees, artwork sales, bar, performance and event admissions.
 The DD is responsible for a strategic fundraising plan to account for generating approximately $182,000 of contributed income through foundation grants, corporate sponsorships, private donor gifts and annual giving campaigns, including Colorado Gives Day.
 The DD also provides strategic guidance and support to the success of DAC’s membership program, which contributes over $60,000 in contributions annually.